 RICHARD PETTY MOTORSPORTS

-Since its foundation, Victory Junction has enriched the lives of more than 11,000 children and families and welcomed visitors from 47 states and three countries.
+Since its foundation, Victory Junction has enriched the lives of more than 19,500 children and families and welcomed visitors from all 50 states and four countries internationally.
 Victory Junction serves 24 chronic medical conditions and serious illnesses including but not limited to autism, cancer, craniofacial anomalies, diabetes, hemophilia, sickle cell, and spina bifida, and 27 hospitals partner with Victory Junction to deliver exceptional health care for these and other needs.
 Although the cost of sending a child to camp is valued at $2,500, no child or family incurs this cost thanks to the continued support of generous donors.

 For the Petty family, giving back to the community is a core value at the heart of the Richard Petty winning tradition.
 Please visit www.victoryjunction.org to see your contributions in action.